Emden, Missouri

-Emden is an unincorporated village in eastern Shelby County, Missouri, United States.
+Emden is an unincorporated community in eastern Shelby County, Missouri, United States.
 It is located on Route 168 approximately nine miles east of Shelbyville.
-There is a post office there, and two churches, plus houses and a few abandoned storefront buildings.

 History

 Emden was originally called "Dennison's Corner", and under the latter name got its start in the late 1880s when J. H. Dennison opened a country store at the site.
 The post office at Emden has been in operation since 1888.
 The present name is a transfer from Emden, Germany.